OPS-E2E-PPE/VBA-Docs/api/Access.Application.CreateReport.md

 keywords: vbaac10.chm12517
 f1_keywords:
 - vbaac10.chm12517
-ms.prod: access
 api_name:
 - Access.Application.CreateReport
 ms.assetid: 4b086f8c-8017-0b5f-72a7-7c180c32f52d
 ms.date: 02/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.CreateReport method (Access)

 The **CreateReport** method creates a report and returns a **[Report](Access.Report.md)** object.
 For example, suppose you are building a custom wizard to create a sales report.
-You can use the **CreateReport** method in your wizard to create a new report based on a specified report template.
+Use the **CreateReport** method in your wizard to create a new report based on a specified report template.

 ## Syntax